heezxeo/twitter-bot/README.md

 - `average_tweets_per_day` - The average number of tweets posted per day.
 - `account_age_days` - The age of the account in days.
 - `target` - The classification label indicating whether the account is a bot or not.
 1 means it is a bot.

+## Result 🏆
+The final submission, submission_lgb_pruned_oct12.csv, ranked 10th overall on the classroom leaderboard — out of 2,214 total submissions and 117 participants.